SURFnet/ADFS-MFA-SAML2.0-Extension/README.md

 Building from Source
 ====================

+* Use Visual Studio 2017 or 2019 with ".NET desktop development" workload to open the solution.
+We currently use the "Visual Studio 2017 Community edition"

 * This project uses the NuGet package manager.
 Before building you must Restore the NuGet packages (e.g. run "nuget restore" from the console).